DAppSCAN: Building Large-Scale Datasets for Smart Contract Weaknesses in DApp Projects: Background

 \subsection{Smart Contract Weakness Classification (SWC) Registry}

-In software engineering, weaknesses are errors that can lead to vulnerabilities, while vulnerabilities are mistakes that can be utilized by hackers to attack the projects~\cite{weakness}.
-The smart contract weakness classification (SWC) registry, also known as EIP-1470~\cite{eip1470}, is a specification introduced to classify common smart contract weaknesses.
-Each SWC weakness is included with a title, description, ways to fix it, and a SWC ID.
-As of August 2022, 37 kinds of SWC have been collected on the registry, and their SWC IDs are encoded from SWC-100 to SWC-136.
-Most of the common issues reported in academic works can be linked to related SWC weaknesses.
+In software engineering, weaknesses are errors that can lead to vulnerabilities, while vulnerabilities are mistakes that hackers can use to attack projects~\cite{weakness}.
+The smart contract weakness classification (SWC) registry~\cite{SWC}, also known as EIP-1470~\cite{eip1470}, is a specification introduced to classify common smart contract weaknesses.
+Each SWC weakness is included with a title, description, ways to fix it, and a specific SWC-ID.
+As of April 2023, 37 kinds of weakness have been collected in the SWC Registry.
+Most of the common issues reported in academic works can be linked to SWC weaknesses.
 For example, permission-less issues~\cite{liu2022finding} are classified into two weaknesses, e.g., SWC-105 (Unprotected Ether Withdrawal) and SWC-106 (Unprotected SELFDESTRUCT Withdrawal).
-The SWC-ID and title can be found in Table~\ref{tab:swc}; the details of the 37 SWCs can be found at: https://swcregistry.io/.
+The SWC-ID and title can be found in Table~\ref{tab:swc}; the details of the 37 kinds of SWC weakness can be found at: https://swcregistry.io/.

+In particular, although some SWC weaknesses are either irrelevant from a security perspective or repaired in the recent Solidity compilers, they are worth researching.
+On the one hand, while SWC weaknesses include instances that may not pose a security threat (according to CWE~\cite{cwe}), non-security-related weaknesses still merit consideration.
+For example, SWC-135 (Code With No Effects) is frequently highlighted in audit reports, as addressing this problem could save costs for developers.
+On the other hand, although new Solidity versions address some weaknesses, there are a massive number of contracts with old Solidity versions running on Ethereum, and it is still possible for developers to deploy contracts with old versions.
+Thus, the SWC weaknesses being addressed by new Solidity versions (e.g., SWC-100 Function Default Visibility) still deserve attention.